ABDFMSM/AOAI-Langchain-SQL/README.md

 From the above image you can find a link to download the necceary driver for the ODBC servce.
 This driver will allow you to connect to the Azure SQL database.
 Be sure to download the **ODBC Driver 18**

 4. Fill out your .env details as shown below:
+### Note: Be sure to use a working (not depercated) API version for the AOAI model.
 ![Environment Variables](Images/EnvVariables.png)

 ## Step 2 - Loading the csv file data to Azure SQL database: